jamestw13/portfolio-site/README.md

 - [x] Clicking the images of the applications takes the user to that deployed application
 - [x] The page is responsive to resizing various screens and devices

+### Note - since this is only a mock portfolio:

+- The resume link does not yet function
+- In the contact links, the phone number is fake (it perhaps calls Jenny)
+- The twitter link leads to the twitter main page

 ## [Click here to go to the live deployment](https://jamestw13.github.io/)

 ![Screenshot](https://github.com/jamestw13/jamestw13.github.io/blob/main/portfolio-screenshot.png)